-As we all may guess, online shopping behaviour is quite dynamic in the sense that a visitor – who is even at the very beginning of the purchase funnel – has the chance to visit tens of online stores and view a few hundreds of products.
-Given the variety and depth of the online product portfolio (Amazon offers 200M products only on its US store), we can imagine that the shoppers starts to experience a ‘choice overload problem’ as the psychology scholars put it.
+As online merchants, you may be hearing the term “dynamic segmentation” quite a lot, recently.
+Before diving into the details, let us first look at the mechanics of online purchasing behavior.
+As we all may guess, online shopping is quite dynamic in the sense that a visitor – who is even at the very beginning of the eCommerce purchase funnel – has the chance to visit tens of online stores and view a few hundreds of products.
+Given the variety and depth of the online product portfolio (Amazon offers 200M products only on its US store), we can imagine that the shoppers start to experience a ‘choice overload problem’ as the psychology scholars put it.

 When the online shopper is bombarded with several product options, he/she tends to dynamically change her shopping behaviour.
 When she first visits the e-commerce site, she may be looking for a casual dress and can easily end up buying a pair of trousers for her son.

 Download our free eBook and learn about the future of eCommerce.